mcneel/compute.rhino3d.appserver/docs/installation.md

 - Run locally for testing and debugging
 - Run on a production web server

-## Step 1 - Install Rhino 7 and Rhino.Compute
+## Step 1 - Install Rhino 7 (or higher) and Rhino.Compute
-AppServer requires Rhino 7 and Rhino.Compute.
+AppServer requires Rhino 7 (or higher) and Rhino.Compute.
 Please see the ["Developing with Rhino Compute"](https://developer.rhino3d.com/guides/compute/development/) guide for instructions.
 Ensure Rhino.Compute has started and is listening on http://localhost:6500

 ## Step 2 - Git this repository and install dependencies
 Clone this repository and install dependencies